-With the collapse of the INF Treaty earlier this year, only one restraint remains on U.S.-Russian nuclear arsenals: the New START agreement.
-Set to expire in February 2021, the treaty can be extended by Donald Trump and Vladimir Putin at the stroke of a pen — but neither the United States or Russia seem willing to prioritize it
+With the collapse of the INF Treaty in 2019, only one restraint remains on U.S.-Russian nuclear arsenals: the New START agreement.
+Set to expire in February 2021, the treaty can be extended by Joe Biden and Vladimir Putin at the stroke of a pen.

-If Trump or Putin decides to let New START expire — or worse, pulls out of the treaty early — it could accelerate a disastrous nuclear arms race while robbing both the United States and Russia of inspection and verification tools that provide critical insight into the capabilities and intentions of both countries.
+If New START expires, it could accelerate a disastrous nuclear arms race while robbing both the United States and Russia of inspection and verification tools that provide critical insight into the capabilities and intentions of both countries.

 Bottom line: New START is working.
 The steady drawdown of Cold War stockpiles is vital to the national security interests of the United States, Russia and the world, and we’re all safer today because of it.
 That’s why the treaty enjoys overwhelming political and military support — including from the head and former head of U.S. Strategic Command.